1. How do I apply for the Tourism Seminar?

 8. I don’t have funding.
 Does Colorado State University offer scholarships for the seminar?

 Colorado State University does not manage or offer scholarships for the seminar.
 Fundraising to cover the cost of the course is the responsibility of individuals who want to attend the seminar and of their organizations.
 It is important to start fundraising to sources in your home countries and abroad at the time of applying.
 The US Forest Service, the US National Park Service US, the US Agency for International Development (USAID), WWF-US and WWF-International generally support several candidates from Latin America and Africa.
 It’s a good idea to consult with representatives of these institutions in your countries if they have a physical presence there.
 Note that most institutions have deadline dates each year for scholarship application so please do not delay your search for funding.
-A further important source of funds for candidates from some regions such as Caribbean, Andean, Amazonian and African countries is the WWF-US Education for Nature Program professional development grants (http://worldwildlife.org/initiatives/professional-development-grants) and the WWF International Prince Bernhard scholarship program, which has a deadline in early January each year (http://wwf.panda.org/how_you_can_help/volunteer/prince_bernhard_scholarships/).
+A further important source of funds for candidates from some regions such as Caribbean, Andean, Amazonian and African countries is the WWF-US Education for Nature Program professional development grants (http://worldwildlife.org/initiatives/professional-development-grants) and the WWF International Prince Bernhard scholarship program (NOTE: this opportunity is unavailable for 2019), which has a deadline in early January each year (http://wwf.panda.org/how_you_can_help/volunteer/prince_bernhard_scholarships/).

 Depending on the country, region and institution where the applicant works, several institutions may offer funding opportunities, including organizations of the United Nations (FAO, UNDP, UNEP, UNESCO World Heritage), the Ramsar Convention, ITTO, and foundations and national and international conservation NGOs (such as IUCN, TNC, CI, FFI, WCS, SNV, CARE, Panthera, the Moore Foundation, the MacArthur Foundation, etc.).
 Candidates can also contact the embassies of developed countries and offices of bilateral donors such as GIZ, DFID, the Nordic countries, the Netherlands and others, as well as national offices of agencies such as the World Bank, ITTO, OAS, IDB, Asian and African development banks, GEF and the European Union.
 The Semeia Institute of Brazil normally funds several Brazilian participants each year and has their own selection process; please check with their website for details.